Snakehips (duo): Career

-2014–2015: Breakthrough
+2014–2015: Breakthrough and All My Friends

 They released their debut single, "Days with You" in August 2014.
 The song features vocals from British singer Sinead Harnett.
 They released their debut EP, Forever, Pt.
 II in March 2015.
 In October 2015, they released the single "All My Friends".
 The song features vocals from American singer Tinashe and American hip hop recording artist Chance the Rapper.
 The song peaked at number 5 on the UK Singles Chart.

 2016–present

 Through 2016 and 2017, the duo released "Cruel", which featured the vocals of former One Direction singer, Zayn Malik.
 The single debuted in the UK chart at number 38 and hit its peak at number 33 a week later, making it the duo's second top 40 single.
 The next single "Don't Leave" featured MØ and also charted in the top 40, peaking at number 27.
 In 2019, they released “Gucci Rock n Rolla”, which featured vocals of Weezer frontman Rivers Cuomo, and KYLE.
 On May 5, 2023, the duo released their debut studio album never worry, featuring guest appearances from Daya, EarthGang, BIA, Lucky Daye, Duckwrth, Tinashe, Kilo Kish, Nicole Millar, MadeinTYO, Rochelle Jordan, Tkay Maidza, AG Club and Bryce Vine.
 On July 28, 2023, the duo released the deluxe version of never worry, featuring a guest appearance from Muni Long.

+They collaborated with Canadian rapper DijahSB for the track "Pipe Down" in 2025.
+"Pipe Down" made into the official video game soundtrack for Forza Horizon 6 in 2026.